-The selling stockholders have agreed that they will not (i) offer, sell, issue, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (ii) offer, sell, issue, contract to sell, contract to purchase or grant any option, right or warrant to purchase any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iii) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iv) establish or increase a put equivalent position or liquidate or decrease a call equivalent position in any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock within the meaning of Section 16 of the Exchange Act or (v) publicly disclose the intention to take any such action during the "lock-up" period (except as required by law), without, in each case, the prior written consent of the representatives for a period of 90 days after the date of this prospectus supplement, except for (A) pursuant to the US Reorganization (as defined in the Framework Agreement), the Exchange, the Share Repurchase and the Contingent Repurchase, in each case in accordance with the terms of the Framework Agreement as in existence, as of the date of this prospectus supplement and (B) to the extent Missys or any of its subsidiaries is required to take any of the actions referred to in (i) through (v) above, to enable Missys to comply with Listing Rules 9.2.2A and 6.1.4(2) of the United Kingdom Listing Authority.
+The selling stockholders have agreed that they will not (i) offer, sell, issue, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (ii) offer, sell, issue, contract to sell, contract to purchase or grant any option, right or warrant to purchase any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iii) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iv) establish or increase a put equivalent position or liquidate or decrease a call equivalent position in any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock within the meaning of Section 16 of the Exchange Act or (v) publicly disclose the intention to take any such action during the "lock-up" period (except as required by law and other than the disclosure by Misys of its intention, and seeking shareholder approval, to dispose of additional shares of our common stock following the "lock-up" period), without, in each case, the prior written consent of Barclays Capital Inc. for a period of 45 days after the date of this prospectus supplement.

-We have agreed to indemnify the underwriters against liabilities under the Securities Act, or contribute to payments that the underwriters may be required to make in that respect.
-The selling stockholders have agreed to indemnify the underwriters against liabilities under the Securities Act or contribute to payments that the underwriters may be required to make with regard to certain information provided by the selling stockholders to us for inclusion in this prospectus supplement.
+We have agreed to indemnify the underwriter against liabilities under the Securities Act, or contribute to payments that the underwriters may be required to make in that respect.
+The selling stockholders have agreed to indemnify the underwriter against liabilities under the Securities Act or contribute to payments that the underwriters may be required to make with regard to certain information provided by the selling stockholders to us for inclusion in this prospectus supplement.